yohey516/main/SLA/README.md

 1. Create a new account or log in with an existing account.
 2. Create shopping lists and add items to them.
 3. Edit or remove items as needed.
-4. Check off items to mark them as purchased.
-5. Use categories and tags to classify items.
+4. Share the list to someone who has username.

 ## Tech Stack

 - Backend: Node.js, Express.js
 - Frontend: HTML, CSS, JavaScript
-- Database: MongoDB
+- Database: Cloudinary
 - User Authentication: Passport.js
 - Other Packages: multer